vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-access-control.md

 #### Operating in Tenant Context

-There are use cases where a provider user wants to make API calls to Cloud Director from the context of a tenant organization.
+There are use cases where a provider user wants to make API calls to VMware Cloud Director from the context of a tenant organization.
 For example, granting ACLs for a defined entity to a tenant organization in the API must be made from the context of that tenant organization.

 This is done by adding a `X-VMWARE-VCLOUD-TENANT-CONTEXT` header to the API request containg the ID of the organization which context you wish to operate in.